The UK Online Safety Act Compliance Guidelines

 While we can’t offer legal advice specific to your business, we’ve put together a summary of the major changes introduced by the GDPR and what business should keep in mind in order to comply.

 The purpose of the GDPR is to better protect the privacy and personal data of EU citizens.
-This is achieved through a set of “data subject rights” and requirements which organisations must uphold.
+This is achieved through a set of “data subject rights” and requirements which organizations must uphold.

 Some key areas that businesses must consider include: